Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

-4. As a user I want to get redirected to the sign in/sign up page if I click on any links or buttons that require me to be logged in so that I can sign in or sign up easily.
+19. As a user I want to get redirected to the sign in/sign up page if I click on any links or buttons that require me to be logged in so that I can sign in or sign up easily.
-5. As a user I want to get feedback from the site on the actions I have performed so that I can see whether my action was carried out correctly or not.
+20. As a user I want to get feedback from the site on the actions I have performed so that I can see whether my action was carried out correctly or not.
-6. As a user I want to be able to get back to the home page in one click so that I can navigate the site easily.
+21. As a user I want to be able to get back to the home page in one click so that I can navigate the site easily.

-7. As a user I want to sign up and log in so that I can perform actions reserved for registered users.
+22. As a user I want to sign up and log in so that I can perform actions reserved for registered users.
-8. As a registered user I want to be able to log out so that I have more security.
+23. As a registered user I want to be able to log out so that I have more security.
-9. As a registered user I want to be able to access my past orders.
+24. As a registered user I want to be able to access my past orders.
 ### Epic 4: Admin
-15. As a site admin I want to be able to add or delete products from the store.
+25. As a site admin I want to be able to add or delete products from the store.

 ## Design Choices
 My goal was to create a simple site with a clean and friendly look.
+I chose a soft yellow, black and red as my main colors, in order to recall the background-image of the landing page.

 ### Wireframes
 I used balsamiq for the wireframes.
 The final wireframe is a bit different from the first version, as i made some changes while creating the project, in accordance with Agile principles.